-- Just omit the brown rice/quinoa, and instead of breadcrumbs, you can use almond flour and reduce the milk to 2 tablespoons.
-Use your own favorite sugar free ketchup, this is one you could try!
+- Lastly, use your own favorite sugar free ketchup, this is one you could try!

 And for those of you with picky eaters, mine always enjoy this dinner!

-Want some more family dinners using hamburger to try?
+Want some more gluten free family dinners using ground beef to try?
 Here a couple of favorites:

 - Easy Cuban Picadillo

 - Homemade Hamburger Helper

 If you make this meatloaf, I want to hear about it!
 Please leave a comment below!